Hoo-Bangin' Records: History

+1996 — 1999

+On October 6, 1998, Mack 10 released his third studio album, The Recipe.
+A top 15 charting album on the U.S. Billboard 200, the album went on to be certified Gold by the RIAA.
+It was the lone release from Hoo-Bangin' that year.

 2011 - Present

 In 2011, it was announced that Mack 10 has revived Hoo Bangin'.
 Mack has signed a new distribution with Fontana, and revealed that he has a new lineup of respected veteran MCs, most notably Xzibit.
 The platinum artist Xzibit will be joined by his former Strong Arm Steady band-mate Mitchy Slick, Oakland's Richie Rich, Glasses Malone and former Snoop Dogg group, The LBC Crew - with includes original Hoo Bangin' MC Techniec.

 The first release for Hoo Bangin' would be Mack 10 and Glasses Malone's collaborative release, Mack/Malone, on April 12.
 The long-delayed release will be Glasses' first retail album, while his Universal/Cash Money solo debut, Beach Cruiser released August 30.

 In a statement, Mack 10 said the following: "The Mack/Malone project is the perfect way to let folks know that Hoo Bangin' is coming back strong.
 We have been working really hard to make this release a memorable project for our fans.
 I want Hoo Bangin' to become the home of the best on the west."

 In August, Mack 10 re-signed Los Angeles quintet the Young Hoggs.
 The group worked extensively on Mack's 2003 project, Ghetto, Gutter & Gangsta.
 Reports that the Hoggs' debut album, The Hottest Around, will features appearances by Julio G, Dre'sta tha Gangsta and Big Wy of The Relativez.